 Our objective is to communicate science openly and collaboratively, without barriers, to solve problems in a data- and evidence-driven manner through Open Science publishing.
 High-quality metadata helps us address these objectives by improving the discoverability, transparency, and provenance of the work we publish.
 It is an integral part of the FAIR principles and UNESCO Open Science Recommendation, playing a role in increasing the accessibility of research for both humans and machines.
 As one of the authors of the FAIR principles paper and an advisor of the Make Data Count project, I’ve also personally been very conscious to practice what I preach.

-Select the type of record you wish to create, then add the metadata associated with your record.
+Select the type of record you wish to create, then enter the metadata associated with your record in the corresponding fields.
 Some fields are required to be filled out in order to submit your record, while others are optional.
-If you are submitting a journal article, you can find links to our documentation in the form for more information on what each field means.
+If you are registering a journal article, you can find links to our documentation in the form for more information on what each field means.

 Submit your record

-If there is a problem with your submission, you will see an error message appear instead.
+If there is a problem with your submission, you will see an error message appear instead of the success page.
 Go to the documentation for tips on how to troubleshoot common errors from our deposit system.

 Create a template

-You can partially complete a form and download it for use as a template in the future.
-For example, if you register multiple grants, your depositor information (name, email address) and funder information (funder name, funder ID) are likely to be the same across all submissions.
+If you are registering grants, you can partially complete the form and download a .json file for use as a template in the future.
+For example, your depositor information (name, email address) and funder information (funder name, funder ID) are likely to be the same across all submissions.
 So you might complete just those parts of the form, download the record, and upload it each time you need to submit a new grant record.